RestKit/RestKit/README.md

 Design
 -------------------------

-RestKit is composed of 3 main pieces: **Network**, **Object Mapping**, and **Core Data**.
+RestKit is composed of three main components: **Network**, **Object Mapping**, and **Core Data**.
 Each layer provides a higher level of abstraction around the problem of accessing web services and representing the data returned as an object.
 The primary goal of RestKit is to allow the application programmer to think more in terms of their application's data model and less about the details of fetching, parsing, and representing resources.
 Functionally, each piece provides...

 1. **Network** - The network layer provides a request/response abstraction on top of NSURLConnection.
 The main interface for the end developer is the *RKClient*, which provides an interface for sending GET, POST, PUT, and DELETE requests asynchronously.
 This wraps the construction and dispatch of *RKRequest* and *RKResponse* objects, that provide a nice interface for working with HTTP requests.
 Sending parameters with your request is as easy as providing an NSDictionary of key/value pairs.
 File uploading support from NSData and files is supported through the use of an *RKParams* object, which serializes into a multipart form representation suitable for submission to a remote web server for processing.
 SSL & HTTP AUTH is fully supported for requests. *RKResponse* objects provide access to the string of JSON parsed versions of the response body in one line of code.
 There are also a number of helpful method for inspecting the request and response such as isXHTML, isJSON, isRedirect, isOK, etc.
-1. **Object Mapping** - The object mapping layer provides a simple API for turning remote JSON responses into local domain objects declaratively.
+1. **Object Mapping** - The object mapping layer provides a simple API for turning remote JSON/XML responses into local domain objects declaratively.
 Rather than working directly with *RKClient*, the developer works with *RKObjectManager*. *RKObjectManager* provides support for loading a remote resource path (see below for discussion) and calling back a delegate with object representations of the data loaded.
-Remote payloads are parsed to NSDictionary representation and are then mapped to local objects using Key-Value Coding.
-Any class implementing the *RKObjectMappable* protocol can be object mapped.
-For convenience, RestKit ships with a *RKObject* implementation that can serve as a turn-key superclass for modeling your resources.
-You need only inherit & implement *elementToPropertyMappings* to begin loading resources via *RKObjectManager*'s *loadObjectsAtResourcePath:objectClass:delegate:* method.
+Remote payloads are parsed to an NSDictionary representation and are then mapped to local objects using Key-Value Coding.
+Any KVC compliant class can be targeted for object mapping.
+RestKit also provides support for serializing local objects back into a wire format for submission back to your remote backend system.
+Local domain objects can be serialized to JSON or URL Form Encoded string representations for transport.
+To simplify the generation of URL's that identify remote resources, RestKit ships with an object routing implementation that can generate an appropriate URL based on the object and HTTP verb being utilized.
+Object mapping is a deep topic and is explored thoroughly in the [Object Mapping Design Document].
 1. **Core Data** - The Core Data layer provides additional support on top of the object mapper for mapping from remote resources to persist local objects.
 This is useful for providing offline support, holding on to transient data, and speeding up user interfaces by avoiding expensive trips to the web server.
 The Core Data support requires that you initialize an instance of *RKManagedObjectStore* and assign it to the *RKObjectManager*.
-For each persistent class you wish to model, you need to inherit from *RKManagedObject* and implement the appropriate *RKObjectMappable* methods.
+RestKit includes a library of extensions to NSManagedObject that provide an Active Record pattern on top of the Core Data primitives.
 See the Examples/ subdirectory for examples of how to get this running.
-The Core Data support also provides *RKObjectSeeder*, a tool for creating a local "seed database" to bootstrap an object model from local JSON files.
+The Core Data support also provides *RKManagedObjectSeeder*, a tool for creating a local "seed database" to bootstrap an object model from local JSON files.
 This allows you to ship an app to the store that already has data pre-loaded and then synchronize with the cloud to keep your clients up to date.

 ### Base URL and Resource Paths